RedHatGov/sre-workshop-dashboard/workshop/content/lab2.2_monitoring.md

 Awesome!
 Let's add the error budget graph for the second SLO.
 Set this up on your own by applying what you just learned.
 As a reminder, here is the second SLO:

 * SLO #2: 90% of requests are successful and respond within 500 milliseconds (measured in 1 minute interval)

+Note: Remember to change the latency!
+Don't just copy and paste the same query for the second SLO.

 <details>
   <summary>Click here if you need help!</summary>